grizzlysmit/cpp2.vim/README.md

-# vim-cpp2: Enhanced C and C++ syntax highlighting
+# vim-cpp2: Cpp2 syntax highlighting

 Keyword and regex-based syntax highlighting for C++2 (or cpp2) in Vim.